Coaching Teens & College Students

-My role as an ADHD Coach is to help the student learn how to work with their unique ADHD and build their Executive Function skills so they can get their stuff done.
+My role as an ADHD Coach is to help the student build their self awareness around their ADHD, recognize their superstar qualities and strengthen their Executive Function skills so they can get their stuff done.
 I help the student create new approaches in avoiding the distractions and impulsivities from taking over.
 By identifying strengths and strategies, the student will be able to better manage their ADHD and achieve what they want to achieve.

 For the coaching to be meaningful and successful, the student should be ready to experiment.
 This is the opportunity for the student to begin to take charge of their responsibilities in a way that works for them.
 It's about building self awareness.

 Student's goals run the gamut from: improving grades, doing well on the team, keeping the PT job without falling behind in classes, reducing the overwhelm and learning how to tackle the mountain of work.
 Each coaching session is dictated by the student to meet their objectives.

 Here are examples of what we may work on each week:

 Review all subjects to check for: homework, upcoming tests, quizzes, labs, projects.
-Guiding to use some type of planner system to build organization skills.
+Guiding to build organization skills.

 Brainstorming how to break down work into manageable “bites” to produce quality work and complete assignments on time and to your standards.